Ladd's Addition: History

 Ladd's Addition is named after William S. Ladd, a merchant and mid-19th-century Portland mayor who owned a 126 acre farm on the land.
 In 1891 (when the city of East Portland was merged into Portland) Ladd subdivided the land for residential use.
 Rather than follow the standard orthogonal grid of the surrounding area, Ladd created a diagonal "wagon wheel" arrangement, including four small diamond-shaped rose gardens and a central traffic circle surrounding a park.
 It is also one of fewer than 20 areas in Portland that have alleyways, with street elevations mostly uninterrupted by curb cuts.
 While it is said that Ladd's design was inspired by L'Enfant's Washington layout, it bears no actual resemblance to the Washington street plan.

 The homes in the district, mostly developed between 1905 and 1930 (after Ladd's death), have been called a "architecturally rich mix of compatible early 20th century styles," notable for their "continuity of scale, setback, orientation, and materials."
 Architectural styles represented include bungalow, craftsman, American Foursquare, Mission, Tudor, and Colonial Revival.

 Development started at the north end, closest to the streetcar transportation, with the largest homes built between 1905 and 1915.

 Though the earliest deeds excluded Japanese and Chinese residents, except as servants, after those covenants expired, Ladd's Addition was one of the few areas by 1939 informally designated as open to 'oriental' families.

 Ecology

 The narrow streets of Ladd's Addition are lined with American Elm trees.
 The Save Our Elms organization inoculates the elm trees yearly against Dutch elm disease.
 Each of the four smaller, diamond-shaped "circles" to the east, west, north, and south contains one of Portland's rose test gardens.
 Friends of Ladd's Addition Gardens regularly solicits money and volunteers to maintain the rose gardens.
 Ladd named most of the streets after trees, but he named SE Ladd Avenue and SE Elliott Avenue for himself and his wife, who was born Caroline Elliott.
+As of 2025, local residents began referring to the neighborhood as "The Leaf District", a clear reference to its streets and trees.